 Note: This page contains information about the side effects of multivitamin with iron.
 Some of the dosage forms included on this document may not apply to the brand name Ferrex 150 Forte.

 For the Consumer

-Get emergency medical help if you have any of these signs of an allergic reaction while taking multivitamin with iron (the active ingredient contained in Ferrex 150 Forte) hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Seek medical attention right away if any of these SEVERE side effects occur while taking multivitamin with iron (the active ingredient contained in Ferrex 150 Forte)

 For Healthcare Professionals

 Applies to multivitamin with iron: injectable solution, oral capsule, oral capsule extended release, oral liquid, oral powder for reconstitution, oral tablet, oral tablet chewable, oral tablet extended release

 Gastrointestinal side effects associated with oral iron therapy have included nausea, constipation, anorexia, heartburn, vomiting, and diarrhea.
 These effects are generally dose-related.
 In addition, stools may appear darker in color in patients taking products containing iron.
 Iron oral preparations may rarely cause Hemoccult-positive stools, patients with positive tests generally require further work-up.[Ref]

 Stained teeth have primarily occurred following ingestion of iron liquid preparation.

 Iron overload (i.e., hemosiderosis) has been reported in patients genetically predisposed, or have underlying disorders, that augment the absorption of iron.
 It has also occurred following administration of excessive parenteral iron therapy, combination of oral and parenteral iron, or in patients with hemoglobinopathies that were erroneously diagnosed as iron deficiency anemia.
 Hemosiderosis is treated with repeated phlebotomy or long-term administration of deferoxamine.
 The liver is particularly susceptible to toxicity in iron-overload states.[Ref]